Updating Results

 Armidale

 The University of New England is committed to maintaining its strong research culture, underpinned by high research training standards.
-The Master of Philosophy Rules provide the framework for one of the University's AQF Level 9 awards.
+The University Doctor of Philosophy Rules provide the framework for the University's highest level award.

 Entry Requirements